deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 > * These are controller, action, and area.
 > * The meaning of the first two is obvious, and I will explain areas in the next chapter.

+* I can access any of the segment variables in an action method by using the RouteData.Values property
+* To demonstrate this, I have added an action method to the Home controller called CustomVariable, as shown in Listing 15-16.
+    Listing 15-16.
+Accessing a custom variable in an action method in the HomeController.cs file

 ### Using custom variables as action method parameters

 ### Defining optional URL segments